After Virtue by Alasdair MacIntyre: A Detailed Guide

 To see why, we first need to understand that traditions are not static, but evolve through critical debates and disagreements internal to the tradition itself.

 MacIntyre rejects the idea that a philosophical tradition simply hands down a set of fixed doctrines from authorities in the past.
-Rather, a living tradition "embodies continuities of conflict" as it grapples with new problems and challenges over time.
+Rather, a living tradition persists through ongoing disagreement and revision as it grapples with new problems and challenges over time.

 This means that evaluating a tradition is not just a matter of examining its foundational texts, but understanding it as an ongoing dialectic.
 The hallmark of a strong tradition is its ability to advance through honest debate, correcting its mistakes while preserving its core insights.